 Thus an observational study will find cov(g,yo-yo)=0 when the true model is causal only when D=1.
 Therefore, if there is any measurement error that incurs imprecision in x (i.e. var(ϵmx)≠0) then there will remain an association between g and yo|xo, which is in violation of the the 4th condition of the CIT.
 Note that scale transformation of x or y without any incurred imprecision is insufficient to lead to a violation of the test statistic assumptions, and henceforth mention of measurement error will relate to imprecision unless otherwise stated.

 We performed simulations to verify that this problem does arise using the CIT method.
-Figure 2 shows that when there is no measurement error in the exposure or outcome variables (ρx,xo=ρy,yo1) the CIT is reliable in identifying the correct causal direction.
+Figure 2 shows that when there is no measurement error in the exposure or outcome variables (ρx,xo=ρy,yo=1) the CIT is reliable in identifying the correct causal direction.
 However, as measurement error increases in the exposure variable, eventually the CIT is more likely to infer a robust causal association in the wrong direction.
 Also of concern here is that increasing sample size does not solve the issue, indeed it only strengthens the apparent evidence for the incorrect inference.

 Using MR Steiger to infer the direction of causality